obinneji/obinneji/README.md

 ### Hi there 👋 I'm Chibuzor

-### Frontend Developer
+### Frontend Web Developer
- I'm currently learning Javascript, I work on HTML and CSS projects from [frontendmentors](https://www.frontendmentor.io/home) so i can sharpen my skills .
+I'm a frontend developer passionate about building pixel perfert frontend designs,creating reuseable and DRY codes and also building beneficial free apps for everyone.
+I'm currently Learning ReactJS and building project on React.

 Connect with me on: <br>
 * [Twitter](https://twitter.com/francisobinneji)